MN312001/BootLoob-SafetyNet/README.md

 ## Mohammad-Ismail

-- Boot Loop Devices with [ Ramdisk NO ] supported by Android 8 to 12
+- Boot Loop Devices with [ Ramdisk NO ] supported by Android 8 to 13 beta 3

 - Support for Magisk 19+ module updates